sparktsang/sparktsang.github.io/_posts/psychedelic.md

 "I feel this could be especially useful for you," he continued, his voice filled with a sincere, almost tender concern.
 "Someone like you, who already has a financial engine, you can skip a whole part of the journey.
 Most people can't do that."
 I could hear the admiration in his voice, but no jealousy.
 He genuinely wanted to help.
 "Of course," he added, "I don't tell this to everyone.
 It challenges their core beliefs.
 They are not ready."

 I didn't respond immediately, feigning deep contemplation.
 He didn't push.
-He just kept talking, his monologue seamlessly flowing into another cosmic tangent, and my mind returned to its single, pressing task: how do I get out of this room?
+He just kept talking, his monologue seamlessly flowing into another cosmic tangent.

+He was offering salvation, and I was calculating my escape.